ayumi-cloud/oc-security-module/to_do_list.md

 3. ~~language + theme for multiple widgets.~~

-4. Move many features to settings. <<<
+4. ~~Move many features to settings.~~

+5. Connect up settings. <<<

+6. Move hard-coded to lang files.

 ---

-5. Save to file and database.
+7. Save to file and database.

 ---